sgumerrabbani/SOFE3980U-Lab4/README.md

 where $\epsilon$ is a very small number to avoid dividing by zero.
 A model becomes better with the decrease of the MSE, MAE, or MARE values.

 The folder [/SVCR](/SVCR) within the GitHub repositary contains a Maven-managed Java program.
-The program, (App.java)[/SVCR/src/main/java/com/ontariotechu/sofe3980U/App.java], reads a CSV file, called model_1, and displays the first  lines of the data.
+The program,[/SVCR/src/main/java/com/ontariotechu/sofe3980U/App.java] (App.java), reads a CSV file, called model_1, and displays the first  lines of the data.

 ## 2. Single-variable Binary Regression Problem
 It's similar to the single-variable continuous regression problem except that the output variable has two values: either zero or one,  $`y \in \{0,1\}`$.
 The estimated variable has a continuous value between 0 and 1, $`\hat{y}=p(y|x)=f_{\Theta}(\mathbf{x}) \in [0,1]`$.
 By applying a threshold, the value can be converted into a binary value.